tokisuno/tictactoe/readme.md

 # Tic-Tac-Toe (in js)

+## Post-project review
+I think in the beginning I was using factories but got really confused and resorted to only using objects and constructors.
+It's not very elegant but it is functional and looks pretty decent.
+Feedback appreciated!

 ## Project
 1. You are going to store the gameboard as an array inside of a Gameboard object.
 2. Your players are going to be stored in objects.